KristjanTreimann/expense-tracker-mern/README.md

 mongoose

-colors - small module to have a color text in the console
+colors - small module to have a color text in the console. visit npmjs.com/package/colors

 morgan - logger, tells what methods and what routes are hit in the console